Alphabetical Plant Listing

 Malus, Crabapples, Crab Apples, Spring Flowering Trees, Fall Fruit Tree

-Among the most prized of ornamental trees, flowering crabapples have long been a staple of landscape gardening.
+Among the most prized ornamental trees, flowering crabapples have long been a staple of landscape gardening.
 They are best known for their spectacular display of magnificent blooms in spring and colorful fall fruit.
 Their summer foliage, small stature, and various tree shapes add to their charm and give them year-round interest.

 From fall into winter, crabapples put on a terrific display of colorful fruit in a wide array of colors, including pale lime, chartreuse with yellow highlights, various shades of gold often rouged with pink, orange, or bright red cheeks, bright orange, crimson, carmine, burgundy or even bishop's purple.
 If persistent, their color parade can be enjoyed for months unless hungry birds feast on them.